 1. What is a Psy.D?

 The Doctor of Psychology (Psy.D.) degree is designed to be responsive to society's need for psychologists functioning in a variety of leadership roles.
 The program promotes well-being, and the alleviation of suffering from the unique professional and scientific identity of clinical psychology.
 The mission of the Regent Psy.D. program strives to:

 The Psy.D. program combines scholarship with intensive practitioner training that prepares graduates to provide scientifically informed servant leadership in their communities of practice.
 The program is a five-year, full-time course of study consisting of 124 semester hours beyond the bachelor's degree and culminates in a 2,000-hour internship and dissertation project.
 Students entering at the master's level may be able to complete the coursework in three years with an additional year of internship for a total of four years.
 The Psy.D. is designed to provide students with a broad training in psychological practice.
-Students also have opportunities to pursue elective concentrations in specialty areas such as clinical child psychology, marriage and family therapy, health psychology and consulting psychology.
+Students also have opportunities to pursue elective concentrations in specialty areas such as clinical child psychology, marriage and family therapy, health psychology, forensic psychology and consulting psychology.
 The program has an integrative approach: integration of clinical work and coursework, integration of faith and practice, and integration of multicultural, ethical and diversity issues in both didactics and practice.
 The program culminates in a 2,000-hour internship and the dissertation project.

 Admission into the Psy.D. program is limited to fall semester, due to carefully planned fixed-course progression and clinical training sequence.